HananAlharbi/Neighborhood-Map/README.md

     * call foursquare api using client_id and client_secret that created with application on foursquare.com
     * send http request using get method that return json
     * clickHandler on location list view

-    * set lat and lng on map using location to focus on it